ElemeFE/element/examples/docs/en-US/table.md

 When the the data is dynamically changed, you might want the table to have a maximum height rather than a fixed height and to show the scroll bar if needed.

-:::demo  By setting the attribute `maxHeight` of `el-table`, you can fix the table header.
-The table body scrolls only if the height of the rows exceeds the maxHeight value.
+:::demo  By setting the attribute `max-height` of `el-table`, you can fix the table header.
+The table body scrolls only if the height of the rows exceeds the max height value.
 ```html
 <template>
   <el-table